Emotional wellbeing support for parents, carers and families

 National Centre for Domestic Violence – A free, fast emergency injunction service to survivors of domestic violence regardless of their financial circumstances, race, gender or sexual orientation.

 Support for victims of hate crime

-The public may be exposed to fake news and propaganda about the causes of Covid-19.
+The public may be exposed to fake news and propaganda.
 As a result, individuals may look to blame a specific minority group and incite hate crime.
 Free resources and advice to assist in building resilience against hate crime is available from:

 Support for families in Kent

 Early Help provide services that can be accessed locally at a time and place that suits families to help them do well, stay safe and resolve problems at the earliest possible opportunity, before they become more serious.
 Read the Early Help leaflet for families.

 Sharon McLaughlin (SEND Family Engagement Officer) is responsible for building trust and confidence between SEND families and the local area.
 Her key partners in building engagement are Kent PACT, IASK and Healthwatch.
 Note to school staff: if Sharon can help in any way by talking to parents/carers and trying to find out what might work to ease these anxieties, please feel free to contact her on 03000 419493 or email Sharon.McLaughlin@kent.gov.uk.